Nexus-Mods/vortex-api/docs/_posts/2020-9-4-Introduction.md

 It's not technically required but convention is that functions you can call on context that somehow add to Vortex (e.g. adding ui elements) are called register_Something_, like the "registerAction" function you saw before.
 See the reference to get a complete list.

+One thing to keep in mind: Any more complex extension will probably "register" multiple things, multiple buttons, screens, callbacks, ... that together form one feature.
+There is no implicit/automatic connection between the things your extension adds to Vortex. "registerAction" in this example had to say which action group to add a button to, if the extension had also registered a separate navigation page, the button wouldn't automatically have been added to that.
+Very commonly you may write an extension to support a game (registerGame) and then you might need an installer (registerInstaller) because mods for this game are packaged in a specific way.
+That installer isn't implicitly only active for that game, it will be considered for _any_ game when the user installs a mod for it and your code has to explicitly check if it can/wants to handle that mod for that game.
+If it doesn't your extension may break functionality for other games.
+But that also means you can write an Installer dealing with multiple/arbitrary games to support generic packaging styles/installer systems.

 ### once